 A good example of this is combining two series to make one with a longer total history.
 If these series have different scales, you should use one of the following formulae.

 JoinScaled(series1, series2) or JoinScaledAppend(series1, series2) JoinMoreHistoryScaled(series1, series2)

-There is a difference between these two formulas regarding the order of the series in the expression.
+The difference between these formulae is the order of the series in the expression:

-For both of these formulas, a factor is applied to scale up the series:
+For these formulae, a factor is applied to scale up the series:

 JoinScaled: at the date of the junction, “series1” is scaled to be equal to the value of “series2”.
 The rest of the values of “series1” are then adjusted using the factor used at the date of the junction.